 It would be dishonest to present indexing as the only rational choice in every circumstance.
 A few scenarios have a legitimate basis for individual stock selection.

-Professional investors with deep domain expertise in a specific industry — a semiconductor engineer analyzing chip companies, a healthcare professional analyzing biotech pipelines — may have genuine informational advantages that translate into better-than-average assessment of specific companies.
-This is the legitimate version of 'I know more about this sector than a generalist fund manager.'
-The key word is 'genuine' — having worked in an industry for 20 years is a different thing from liking a company's products.
+Professional investors with deep domain expertise in a specific industry -- a semiconductor engineer analyzing chip companies, a healthcare professional analyzing biotech clinical pipelines -- may have genuine informational advantages that translate into better-than-average assessment of specific companies.
+This is the legitimate version of "I know more about this sector than a generalist fund manager."
+The key word is genuine -- having worked in an industry for 20 years is a different thing from liking a company's products or reading financial news about it.

-Holding individual securities allows precise tax-loss harvesting — selling specific positions at a loss to offset capital gains — in ways that funds do not permit.
-For high-income investors in taxable accounts, this has real value, though direct indexing services (which replicate an index with individual holdings for this purpose) increasingly provide this benefit without requiring you to actually pick stocks.
+Holding individual securities allows precise tax-loss harvesting -- selling specific positions at a loss to offset capital gains -- in ways that funds do not permit.
+For high-income investors in taxable accounts, this has real value.
+Direct indexing services (which replicate an index with individual holdings specifically for tax optimization) increasingly provide this benefit without requiring you to actually select stocks based on expected performance.
+Firms like Wealthfront, Betterment, and Vanguard now offer direct indexing services that can harvest losses automatically across hundreds of individual positions.

-Many financial advisors recommend a 'core-satellite' approach: 90-95% in low-cost index funds, 5-10% in individual stocks you find interesting.
-The satellite allocation provides the psychological engagement of following individual companies without putting your long-term financial security at risk.
-This is not optimal mathematically, but it may improve adherence to the overall investment plan by making investing feel engaging.
+Many financial advisors recommend a "core-satellite" approach: 90-95% in low-cost index funds, 5-10% in individual stocks you find intellectually interesting.
+The satellite allocation provides the psychological engagement of following individual companies without putting long-term financial security at risk.
+This is not optimal mathematically, but it may improve adherence to the overall investment plan by making investing feel engaging -- and a plan you adhere to consistently outperforms a theoretically superior plan you abandon during a correction.

 What Most Investors Should Do